Shielded Plug (SP)

 Use

-The Shielded Plug API Module must be added to the module.ivy of the Application project.
+The Shielded Plug API Module must be added to the project build file:

 This library provides a set of options.
 Refer to the chapter Standalone Application Options which lists all available options.